This summit is part of Techfestival: a 3-day festival in Copenhagen with 200+ events on humans and technology.

 Frederik Lean Hansen (DK)

 Apart from being Co-founder & CCO of Nordetect, a lab-on-a-chip biosensor for agriculture, Frederik is one of the core initiators of the food tech NGO, Foodstack Community, where he has been leading the open-source vertical farming project Growstack.
-Being an economist, a nerd and a plant lover and working with food technology has led him to understand how communities of humans are the front and center in the quest for a future-positive food system.
+Being an economist, a nerd and a plant lover and working with food technology has led him to understand how communities of humans are the front and centre in the quest for a future-positive food system.

 Louise Beck Brønnum (DK)